HIOTio/HIOTProto/specification.md

 This is the base implementation for any component within a deployment.
-A device is capable of receiving configuration data from the platform and can transfer Health messages (described later) and Error messages to the platform.
+A device is capable of receiving configuration data from the platform and can transfer Health and Error messages to the platform.

 #### Role: Actuator/controller